Thai protesters reinstall plaque symbolizing democracy - Up News Info

 The students are too young to have been caught up in the sometimes violent partisan battles that roiled Thailand a decade ago, said Kevin Hewison, a University of North Carolina professor emeritus and a veteran Thai studies scholar.

-“This is why they look and act differently and why they are so confounding for the regime,” he said.
-“What the regime and its supporters see is relatively well-off kids turned against them and this confounds them.”
+“What the regime and its supporters see is relatively well-off kids turned against them and this confounds them,” he said.

 The sometimes violent struggle between Thaksin’s supporters and the conservative foes left Thai society polarized.
 Thaksin, who now lives in exile, noted on Twitter on Saturday that it was the anniversary of his fall from power and posed the rhetorical question of how the nation had fared since then.

-“If we had a good government, a democratic government, our politics, our education and our health care system would be better than this,” said protester Amorn Panurang.
+“If we had a good government, a democratic government, our politics, our education and our health-care system would be better than this,” said protester Amorn Panurang.
 “This is our dream.
-And we hope that our dream would come true.”
+And we hope that our dream will come true.”

 Arrests for earlier actions on charges including sedition have failed to faze the young activists.
 They had been denied permission to enter the Thammasat University campus and Sanam Luang on Saturday, but when they pushed, the authorities retreated, even though police warned them that they were breaking the law.